neelasantosh/thoughtworks-react/README.md

 2. Run the App using npm run start

-Note : The list of available places are  : Hyderabad, Mumbai, Indore, Vizag, Gujarat, Chennai and Banglore
+Note : The list of available places are  : Hyderabad, Mumbai, Indore, Vizag, Gujarat, Chennai and Banglore By default from and to places are Hyderabad and Mumbai